 It’s about freedom – the freedom to go wherever you like on one bike.
 Gravel bikes are lightweight and fast enough to munch miles of tarmac, and tough enough so that if you spot a tasty trail you can just turn the bars, head off into the woods and satisfy your off-road, gravel appetite.
-And in case you want to stay out a few days, gravel bikes have provision for mudguard and rack with multiple mounts so that you can load up for a full-blown adventure.
+And in case you want to stay out for a few days, gravel bikes have provision for mudguards and racks with multiple mounts so that you can load up for a full-blown adventure.

-Or there’s the super-light carbon-fibre Off Grid which, like the Summon the Blood, can take 700c or 650b wheels, is available as a custom build and in two colour ways, and in mechanical or electonic gearing options.
+Or there’s the super-light, carbon-fibre Off Grid.
+Like the Summon the Blood, it can take 700c or 650b wheels, is available as a custom build in two colourways, and with mechanical or electronic gearing.
 The aluminium All Mod Cons offers all the versatility of the carbon and titanium gravel bikes at an excellent price.
 We build each Pearson gravel bike for the customer from the frame up.
 We will always check with the customer that they have chosen the correct frame size, then confirm the best fit before we build.
 This can happen before or after purchase.
 We offer free shipping on all our bikes in the UK.